nextest-rs/nextest/site/src/book/pre-built-binaries.md

 ### `{version}` identifier

 The `{version}` identifier is:
-* "latest" for the latest release (not including pre-releases)
+* `latest` for the latest release (not including pre-releases)
-* a version range, for example "0.9", for the latest release in the 0.9 series (not including pre-releases)
+* a version range, for example `0.9`, for the latest release in the 0.9 series (not including pre-releases)
-* the exact version number, for example "0.9.4", for that specific version
+* the exact version number, for example `0.9.4`, for that specific version

 ### `{platform}` identifier